Canada’s approach to advancing human rights

 We focus our efforts on key issues, such as:

-- Gender equality and the human rights of women and girls: Gender equality, the empowerment of women and girls, and the promotion and protection of their human rights are key Canadian values, which Canada is committed to promoting
+- Canada helping women and girls around the world: Gender equality, the empowerment of women and girls, and the promotion and protection of their human rights are key Canadian values, which Canada is committed to promoting

 - Children and youth: Children’s rights are a top concern of our foreign policy; priorities include ending sexual exploitation, early and forced marriage, and protecting children in armed conflict